ga-wdi-lessons/devise/readme.md

 </details>

-### You Do: Stack Overflow Hunt
+## You Do: Stack Overflow Hunt

-Read [this question](http://stackoverflow.com/questions/4948322/fundamental-difference-between-hashing-and-encryption-algorithms) and answer on Stack Overflow.
+Read through the question and answers in [this Stack Overflow post](http://stackoverflow.com/questions/4948322/fundamental-difference-between-hashing-and-encryption-algorithms).

 Prepare to answer the following questions...
 - What is the difference between encryption and hashing?
 - When would you choose one over the other?
 - Which one should be used for passwords?

-### Install Dependencies
+## Installing Devise

 ```
 # Gemfile